See how to layout a vegetable, herb, and fruit garden

 You do want to keep annual vegetables and perennial vegetables separate in the kitchen garden to make it easier to till and amend your annual beds.
 For the quick-growing annuals, instead of using rows, consider creating little triangles or pockets of plantings.
 Then when annuals such as lettuce or radish mature, you can sow more seeds and have a succession of planting to keep the beds full.

 “We just finished our 2019 garden plans for our potager garden.
 I can’t rave enough about The Old Farmer’s Almanac’s Garden Planner.
-It’s completely worth the $29 a year, if you need a more comprehensive planner.” —Read the full review from 2 Bees Farm!
+It’s completely worth the fee, if you need a more comprehensive planner.” —Read the full review from 2 Bees Farm!

 Garden Location: St. John’s, Arizona